veloper/WordPress-Domain-Changer/README.md

 # WordPress Domain Changer

-A stand-alone tool that helps ease that migration of WordPress sites from one domain/URL to another.
+A stand-alone tool that helps ease the migration of WordPress sites from one domain/URL to another.

 ## Instructions